1. Fiscal risk identification: the "tax on velocity" model

 Conclusion

 The 20/7 "Velocity Engine" provides a high-reward catalyst for economic growth.
-While the execution risks—specifically price cascading and vertical integration—are significant, they are neutralized by the border levy, the reverse charge rule, and the Commerce Commission’s dual-track oversight.
+While the execution risks—specifically price cascading, vertical integration, and the GST stress-tests—are significant, they are neutralized by the border levy, the reverse charge rule, and the Commerce Commission’s dual-track oversight.
 If managed with the precision of this framework, the benefits of a zero-income-tax environment and a $3.1 billion surplus will establish New Zealand as the most competitive economy in the Western world.